morton311/OSC_LDC_ML/README.md

 ## Directory Structure

-Upon running a script, the entire directory structure will be inititalized
+Upon running a script, the entire directory structure will be initialized

 ```
 OSC_LDC_ML/